pyrocms/lex/README.md

     {{ projects }} Some Content Here {{/ projects }}

 The looped content is what is contained between the opening and closing tags.
-This content is looped through and outputted for every item in the looped array.
+This content is looped through and output for every item in the looped array.

 When in a Looped Tag you have access to any sub-variables for the current element in the loop.